Sign in

 Bottom Layer (Glass or Hard Plastic)

-Control: The bottom layer carries a resistive coating that registers touch points when the top layer is pressed against it.
-The resistive coating divides the layer into rows and columns, forming a grid for precise location detection.
+Control: Registers touch points as the top layer is pressed against it, forming a grid for precise touch location.

 Resistive Coating

-Function: Both the top and bottom layers have a resistive coating, usually made of indium tin oxide (ITO).
+Function: Applied to both top and bottom layers, usually made of indium tin oxide (ITO).

 Bus Bars (Conductive Strips)

-Control: The bus bars help transmit electrical signals from the resistive coating to the touch controller, facilitating communication between the touch screen and the device’s controller.
+Control: Transmit electrical signals from the resistive coating to the touch controller.

 Touch Controller

-Function: The touch controller is an electronic component that processes the touch input signals and translates them into digital data.
+Function: Processes touch input signals into digital data.

-Control: The touch controller interprets the changes in resistance and converts them into X and Y coordinates, determining the precise location of the touch on the screen.
-It then sends this data to the device’s processor.
+Control: Converts changes in resistance into X and Y coordinates, sending data to the device’s processor.

 Want more information on camera rfid reader?
 Feel free to contact us.